bhumika-aga/MovieReviewApp/README.md

-# 🎬 CinemaVerse
+# 🎬 ReelCritic

-**Your Universe of Cinema Reviews** - A sophisticated, production-ready full-stack movie review platform that combines the elegance of IMDB's design philosophy with modern web technologies.
-Built for movie enthusiasts and cinema critics, CinemaVerse delivers an immersive, responsive experience that makes discovering, reviewing, and booking movies effortless and enjoyable.
+**The Premium Movie Review Platform** - A sophisticated, production-ready full-stack movie review platform that combines the elegance of IMDb's design philosophy with modern web technologies.
+Built for movie enthusiasts and cinema critics, ReelCritic delivers an immersive, responsive experience that makes discovering, reviewing, and rating movies effortless and enjoyable.

-## 🌟 What Makes CinemaVerse Special?
+## 🌟 What Makes ReelCritic Special?

-CinemaVerse isn't just another movie review app—it's a carefully crafted digital cinema experience that bridges the gap between movie discovery and comprehensive reviews.
+ReelCritic isn't just another movie review app—it's a carefully crafted digital cinema experience that bridges the gap between movie discovery and comprehensive reviews.
 With its sleek IMDB-inspired dark theme, lightning-fast performance, and intuitive user interface, it transforms how users interact with cinema content.

 **🎯 Perfect For:**